divamgupta/diffusionbee-stable-diffusion-ui/docs/DOCUMENTATION.md

   - `Prompt Engineering` section at [AssemblyAI](https://www.assemblyai.com/blog/how-to-run-stable-diffusion-locally-to-generate-images/)
 * Image generation requires a substantial amount of system memory.
 Close other applications for a faster generation.
 * You can save time while tuning your prompts by lowering the *steps* setting, then turning it back up once you found a good prompt.
+* When tuning prompts, make sure that you enter a seed to make it possible to recreate images.
+If you generate more than one image per seed (via either the Num Images or Batch setting) there will not be a way to tie any of the images generated after the first one to the same seed.
+For example, if I have Num Images set to 3 and Seed set to 1000, the first of my three generated images will correspond to the seed of 1000, but I won't know the seed for the other two images.
 * All created images are stored at `~/.diffusionbee/images/` in your file system.
 There is no interface in DiffusionBee for deleting images, but they can be deleted manually from this hidden directory.
 * The model is stored at `~/.diffusionbee/downloads`.
 If you already have the model available and don't want to re-download it, move, copy or symlink it to that directory.
 * The _Show logs_ menu option shows logs that are mostly useful for developers or for tracking errors.
 You exit the log by clicking **Text to image**.